Cerebellum: Function

 The strongest clues to the function of the cerebellum have come from examining the consequences of damage to it.
 Animals and humans with cerebellar dysfunction show, above all, problems with motor control, on the same side of the body as the damaged part of the cerebellum.
 They continue to be able to generate motor activity but lose precision, producing erratic, uncoordinated, or incorrectly timed movements.
 A standard test of cerebellar function is to reach with the tip of the finger for a target at arm's length: A healthy person will move the fingertip in a rapid straight trajectory, whereas a person with cerebellar damage will reach slowly and erratically, with many mid-course corrections.
 Deficits in non-motor functions are more difficult to detect.
 Thus, the general conclusion reached decades ago is that the basic function of the cerebellum is to calibrate the detailed form of a movement, not to initiate movements or to decide which movements to execute.

-Prior to the 1990s the function of the cerebellum was almost universally believed to be purely motor-related, but newer findings have brought that view into question.
+Prior to the 1990s the function of the cerebellum was mostly believed to be purely motor-related, but later research has pointed to an expanded role of cerebellar connectivity beyond basic motoric functions.
 Functional imaging studies have shown cerebellar activation in relation to language, attention, and mental imagery; correlation studies have shown interactions between the cerebellum and non-motor areas of the cerebral cortex; and a variety of non-motor symptoms have been recognized in people with damage that appears to be confined to the cerebellum.
 In particular, the cerebellar cognitive affective syndrome or Schmahmann's syndrome has been described in adults and children.
 Estimates based on functional mapping of the cerebellum using functional MRI suggest that more than half of the cerebellar cortex is interconnected with association zones of the cerebral cortex.